XiaoqZhang/mofgraph2vec/README.md

 - `MOF_id`: The column that contains MOF names.
 - `train_frac`: The training data size.
 - `test_frac`: The test data size.
-- `num_workers`: Specify the number of workers to train the regression model.

 ### doc2label_model